giovanniberti/eternal_foo/README.md

 # eternal_foo
-Here lives the Eternal Foo, father of the Short-Lived Bar.
+Here lives the Eternal Foo, father of the Short-Lived Bar, brother of the First Fizz.